 Once you follow the recipe below, add your favorite variety of diced potatoes to the same pan where the chicken was and sauté until they're fork tender, about 15 minutes.

-Enjoy every last bite of this incredibly succulent and scrumptious Lemon Herb Chicken Under a Brick.
+Enjoy every last bite of this incredibly succulent and scrumptious Spatchcock Chicken Under a Brick.

-And please don’t be daunted by the notion of cooking with a brick or two on top of your chicken in the oven.
-I promise you, it really is easy!
+And please don't be daunted by the notion of cooking with a brick or two on top of your chicken in the oven.
+You can do it.

 - 3 tablespoons unsalted butter, softened to room temperature